-- 4. Once the fencing has been installed, prior to any site disturbances the work area is to be thoroughly searched and any wildlife at risk including turtles and snakes are to be safely relocated to the Environmental Protection and Open Space lands to the east of Pagé Road and south of Brian Coborn Boulevard.
+- 3. Once the fencing has been installed, prior to any site disturbances the work area is to be thoroughly searched and any wildlife at risk including turtles and snakes are to be safely relocated to the Environmental Protection and Open Space lands to the east of Pagé Road and south of Brian Coborn Boulevard.
 Animals should be moved only far enough to ensure their immediate safety.
-See Appendix 1 and the links in Section 4 of City of Ottawa (2015) for suggestions on how to effectively relocate turtles and snakes. - 5.
-To protect breeding birds, the woody vegetation removal should not occur between April 15th and August 15th, unless a breeding bird survey conducted within five days of the woody vegetation removal identifies no active nests in the trees or shrubs.
-An important note is that is can be very difficult in forests with a thicker understory to determine if bird nests are present in the upper portions of the canopy; - 6.
+See Appendix 1 and the links in Section 4 of City of Ottawa (2015) for suggestions on how to effectively relocate turtles and snakes. - 4.
+To protect breeding birds, the woody vegetation removal should not occur between April 15th and August 15th, unless a breeding bird survey conducted by a qualified biologist within five days of the woody vegetation removal identifies no active nests in the trees or shrubs.
+An important note is that is can be very difficult in forests with a thicker understory to determine if bird nests are present in the upper portions of the canopy; - 5.
 The above no cutting window of April 15th to August 15th will also avoid tree removal during the summer bat maternity roosting period of May 1st to July 15th.
 The ideal time for tree removal with potential wildlife cavities is between August 15th and October 15th to protect both breeding birds and overwintering wildlife in cavity trees.
 Depending on the year, April may also be a suitable time.
-If winter tree removal is anticipated, surveys should be undertaken ahead of time to determine no overwintering wildlife use in trees with suitable cavities; - 7.
+If winter tree removal is anticipated, surveys should be undertaken ahead of time to determine no overwintering wildlife use in trees with suitable cavities: - 6.
+To discourage wildlife from entering the work area during construction, the site should be kept clear of food wastes and other garbage, and proper drainage provided to avoid accumulation of standing water, which could attract amphibians, birds, and other wildlife to the work area; - 7.
 Many helpful wildlife oriented mitigation measures are detailed in the City's Protocol for Wildlife Protection during Construction (City of Ottawa, 2015).
 The contractor is to be aware of the potential Species at Risk in the vicinity of the site including butternut.
 Appendix 1 of City of Ottawa (2015) describes these species.
 Appendix 1 should be modified for this development project to include the contact information of the project biologist, as applicable.
-Any Species at Risk sightings are to be immediately reported to the project manager and the Ministry of the Natural Resources and Forestry and work that may impact the species suspended immediately; and, - 8.
-As recommended in the City of Ottawa (2015) prior to beginning work each day, the work areas are to be checked for wildlife by conducting a thorough visual inspection of the work space and immediate surroundings.
+Any Species at Risk sightings are to be immediately reported to the project manager and the Ministry of the Natural Resources and Forestry and work that may impact the species suspended immediately; and,

+8. As recommended in the City of Ottawa (2015) prior to beginning work each day, the work areas are to be checked for wildlife by conducting a thorough visual inspection of the work space and immediate surroundings.
 See Section 2.5 of the City's Protocol for Wildlife Protection during Construction (City of Ottawa, 2015) for additional recommendations on construction site management.